sfenoff/sfenoff/README.md

 - 👋 Hi, I’m Sean Fenoff
 - 👀 I’m interested in creating a portfolio to showcase my knowledge of Data Science.
 - 🌱 I’m currently a MS in Data Science candidate at Lehigh University.
-- 📫 How to reach me: fenoff.1@osu.edu, Sean Fenoff on LinkedIn
+- 📫 How to reach me: sfenoff@lehigh.edu, Sean Fenoff on LinkedIn

 <!---
 sfenoff/sfenoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.